 Sohar therefore has it all-low cost gas piped in from the vigorous oil industry and a location on the Arabian Sea that lies on the direct shipping route between the Suez Canal and the Far East providing easy access to the major global trade routes for importing materials and exporting finished products.
 In addition, the choice of Sohar as a location for Oman's new industrial centre is even more pertinent in view of its distinguished cultural history, the archaeological evidence for which is widely scattered around the region.
-"His Majesty, the Sultan of Oman's vision is to restore Sohar to its former glory as the nation's shipping centre," Pauw continues.
+"His Majesty, the Sultan of Oman's vision is to restore Sohar to its former glory as the nation's and industry, the internal transport infrastructure has also been updated and continues to be developed.
+A modern expressway to Muscat and a new airport are both under construction and will be completed this year, while there are ambitious

 The Sultan's programme to diversify the Omani economy and create wealth and jobs through industrialisation is embodied in the Vision 2020 document.
 And the development of a new modern deep water port at Sohar along with a strong aluminium industry is a major element of that.
-Supporting both port and industry, the internal transport infrastructure has also been updated and continues to be developed.
-A modern expressway to Muscat and a new airport are both under construction and will be completed next year, while there are ambitious plans for a railroad linking Muscat and Sohar to Dubai and Abu Dhabi.
-Currently, Dubai is just over
+Supporting both port plans for a railroad linking Muscat and Sohar to Dubai and Abu Dhabi.
+Currently, Dubai is just over two hours' drive by road; by ship the journey is much longer and involves navigating through the tortuous, narrow and congested waters of the straits of Hormuz, all of which places Sohar in a very strong position as a global shipping port, providing timely and cost effective access to the Gulf States.